Jovan Cvijić: Legacy

 With a group of geographers and biologists, Cvijić founded the Serbian Geographic Society in Belgrade in 1910 and was its president until his death.
 In 1912 he began a magazine, the Serbian Geographic Society Herald, which is still published.
 Cvijić conducted weekly seminars for science students, which were also attended by teachers from Belgrade grammar schools.
 He founded the Faculty of Philosophy's Geographical Institute in 1923 (the first such organization in the Balkans), managing it until his death.

-In 1947, the Serbian Academy of Sciences and Arts founded the Jovan Cvijić Geographical Institute in Belgrade.
+On May 31, 1947, the Serbian Academy of Sciences and Arts founded the Jovan Cvijić Geographical Institute in Belgrade.
 On 21–22 November 2002, the Academy hosted a meeting on "the socio-political work of Jovan Cvijić".

 The Jovan Cvijić's house is housed in his family's house in Belgrade at 5 Jelena Ćetković Street.
 Since 1996, the house (built in 1905) has been declared a cultural monument by the state and was decorated by Dragutin Inkiostri Medenjak; Cvijić favored a decorative style based on Balkan folklore.
 The museum features manuscripts, letters, notes, books, paintings, geographical charts, atlases and personal items, and occasional lectures are presented.

 In Serbia, a number of schools and streets are named after Cvijić and he is still considered the most important Serbian geographer.

 His work has been continued by his students, six of whom later became members of the Serbian Academy (including Pavle Vujević, Borivoje Z. Milojević and Milisav Lutovac).
 The scientist's life and work were researched by geographer Milorad Vasović for his 454-page book, Jovan Cvijić: Scientist, Public Worker, Statesman (1994).